sormy/bs-systemjs-hot-reloader/README.md

 # BrowserSync SystemJS Hot Reloader #

+**This plugin is compatible with hot reloader which is compatible with SystemJS v0.19.x only for now**

 ## Features ##

 * BrowserSync plugin to watch file for changes and deliver events to